shantanuj/Fake_Net/readme.md

 Our code is stored as ipython notebooks (.html, .ipynb) and .py files which can be viewed as html documents or run as jupyter notebooks.

-Due to memory space limits, we have not attached the relevant datasets.
-Our code can be viewed with datasets at: https://github.com/shantanuj/Fake_Net

 The directory is arranged as follows:

 1) Model 1: Predict fakeness by mining text features for a specific dataset